ellakoa/postcard-poem/content/posts/time-travellers.md

   Traversing the land, the sea, the sky.

   Seeking the future through many a year
-  With much laughter, and a few tears.
+  With much laughter, and the odd tear.

   Sharing, caring, we quietly matured
   Reaching for stars we have endured.